 Its ubiquity led Barbara Haskell, the curator at the Whitney, not to include any signature red “Love” sculptures in the New York retrospective. “‘Love’ is embedded in the public consciousness, it doesn’t need to be reiterated,” she says, pointing out that one is installed in Midtown, not far from the Whitney.
 In London too, Waddington Custot Galleries have installed a version of “Love” as part of the outdoor programme, “Sculpture in the City” (until May 2014).
 Haskell has opted instead for The Electric LOVE, which was conceived in 1966 and realised in 2000, as well as two painted versions from the 1960s.

 The omission has caused a stir in the commercial world.
-Kasmin says the exhibition should not be called a retrospective as, not only is the classic version of “Love” absent, Indiana’s “Numbers” sculptures are also missing.
-There are also no "Hope" works on show—the exhibition covers 1954 to 2004, but Indiana first created his “Hope” design for Barack Obama’s presidential campaign in 2008, boosting Obama’s coffers by $1m.
+Kasmin says the exhibition should not be called a retrospective as, not only is “Love” absent, Indiana’s “Hope” and “Numbers” sculptures are also missing.
+The exhibition covers 1954 to 2004, but Indiana first created his “Hope” design for Barack Obama’s presidential campaign in 2008, boosting Obama’s coffers by $1m.
 Kasmin says the Whitney’s decision not to include the “iconic” works did not come as a shock to Indiana: “He is generally a pessimist and is not surprised by anything anymore.”

 A heated market for Pop art has also contributed to a demand for Indiana’s sculptures.
 Interest peaked in May 2011 when the 12ft Love red/blue, 1990, sold at Christie’s New York for a record $4.1m.
 But Indiana has always fiercely rejected the Pop artist mantle, despite being affiliated with the group in the 1960s.
 “I was surrounded by Pop artists, New York was infested [with them],” Indiana says.
 “But I was a hard-edged formalist, that’s not Pop.”